brittLiban/centroid-finder/README.md

 If you want to, you can make a new branch to start experimenting.
 See if you can come up with a better color distance method (hint: look up perceptual color spaces).
 See if you can make your code more efficient or mor suited to spotting salamanders!
 Experiment with other test files.
 PLEASE MAKE SURE THIS IS IN A SEPARATE BRANCH FROM YOUR SUBMISSION.

 MAKINGA  CHANGE TO THE READ ME FOR THE VIDEO BRANCH PUSH UP

+5/12/2025
+The new way to produce a image

+mvn exec:java -Dexec.args="sampleInput/squares.jpg FFA200 164"